Skip to main content

 I applied for Principal Fellowship (PF) in 2016 and it’s one of the best things I’ve ever done – particularly as I’m a member of Professional Services.
 Fellowship is not just about academic practice, it’s also about supporting learning, and often, this is behind the scenes.
 Applying for PF is also therapeutic.
 It forces you to look back on the career you've had and the impact you've made, and this can be evidenced in your application by aligning it to the framework.
 For me, it provided an opportunity to consolidate the educational technology development work I accomplished over several years, and the strategic impact this had, particularly across the veterinary education community in the UK and internationally.
 By managing multiple projects and steering resources to enhance student learning across institutions and disciplines, several of my projects/workshops significantly impacted and influenced policy within the sector.
 My expertise and integrated approach to academic practice were recognised by several institutions and professional bodies.
 This led to me being invited as a keynote speaker and project participant on topics ranging from Open Educational Resources and Creative Commons licences, through to formulating Fitness to Practice guidelines and policies for the veterinary profession.

 I love my current role in NUIT as I’m still immersed in educational technology.
 I remain part of my discipline community by encouraging shared practice and professional networks - but I also enjoy the benefits I’ve received from being part of the wider PF community.
 Professional Services staff often think that Fellowship is not for them, but it really is.
 I feel it’s important, as (currently) the only PF in Professional Services, to share my experience and help others recognise the impact they've had themselves.
 No matter what your role is at the University, you ultimately assist, facilitate, catalyse, impact, influence, help, support, encourage, and mentor our staff and students.
-Professional Services underpin the structure for teaching and learning.
+Professional Services underpin the structure for learning and teaching.

 Gillian Brown